kerathy/Exadata-conclusion-coding-questions-included-/README.md

 Exadata-part4:

 Coding questions in Exa Data:
 While I worked for Exa Data, I submitted them to Exa Data and set the repository to be private later.
+There should be no argument with Exa Data.

 https://github.com/kerathy/codingpractice